HEIG-VD-WEB/web-course/docs/educational-objectives/part-3/index.md

 - explain the context and providers in React and know how to use them;
 - explain the difference between a development dependency and a production dependency;
 - review if an API is RESTFUL;
-- illustrate a HTTPS handshake;
+- illustrate a HTTPS handshake (SSL/TLS Handshake);
 - illustrate data in JSON format;
 - explain the advantages and disadvantages of WebSockets;
 - explain what is TypeScript;